 Parking: Large lot at the railroad crossing on Peru Center Road in Monroeville.
-The lot had no sign when we visited.
 Also in Norwalk at West Street adjacent to the railroad crossing.
 Note this is a small lot with only a few spaces.

 Bellvue Monroeville Norwalk Collins Wakeman (Kipton)

 53mi 44.7mi 39.8mi 32.4mi 26.4mi (20.9mi)